-It is a great place to spend your winter holidays because it is the southernmost region of Portugal and has a Mediterranean climate.
-It sees mild winter days with mild rain, which absolutely calls for fun winter sports and exploring the beautiful beaches.
+The Algarve is a great place to spend your winter holidays.
+It is the southernmost region of Portugal and has a Mediterranean climate.
+It sees mild winter days with a bit of rain, calling for fun winter sports and exploring beautiful beaches.
 The average temperature of this little district during the coldest month is about 12 degrees Celsius.
 Enjoy surfing, boat tours and dolphin watching, or witness epic coastal cliff views along the scenic coastal roads.

 by Alison from Alison in Andalucia

-Daytime temperatures in the winter months are generally a pleasant 17/18c which makes it ideal for spending time outdoors whether that’s wandering the historic streets of the old town, taking a walk along the coastal path (the Senda Litoral de Malaga), or climbing up to the Castle of Gibralfaro for amazing views over the city and coastline.
+Daytime temperatures in the winter months are generally a pleasant 17/18c, which makes it ideal for spending time outdoors, whether that’s wandering the historic streets of the old town, taking a walk along the coastal path (the Senda Litoral de Malaga), or climbing up to the Castle of Gibralfaro for incredible views over the city and coastline.

-Malaga is the birthplace of Pablo Picasso and you can visit the Picasso Museum in the beautiful Buenavista Palace to see almost 300 pieces of his work.
+Malaga is the birthplace of Pablo Picasso, and you can visit the Picasso Museum in the beautiful Buenavista Palace, which holds almost 300 pieces of his work.
 The city is also renowned for its street art which you’ll find primarily in the neighbourhoods of SOHO and Lagunillas.

-Of course, no visit to Andalucía is complete without sampling some of the region’s culinary delights and, in Malaga, you’ll be spoilt for choice whether you want simple tapas bars or prefer fine dining.
-Start your day with a café con leche or a plate of churros con chocolate at Café Central in Plaza de la Constitución and be sure to visit El Pimpi, a popular bodega partly owned by another famous Malagueño, Antonio Banderas.
+Of course, no visit to Andalucía is complete without sampling some of the region’s culinary delights, and, in Malaga, you’ll be spoilt for choice whether you want simple tapas bars or prefer fine dining.
+Start your day with a café con Leche or a plate of churros con chocolate at Café Central in Plaza de la Constitución.
+Be sure to visit El Pimpi, a popular bodega partly owned by another famous Malagueño, Antonio Banderas.

 Without a doubt, however, the main reason to visit Malaga in winter is to see the Christmas lights.
-The main display is on Calle Larios and, three times every evening, the crowds gather in Plaza de la Constitución to watch the breathtaking sound and light show.
-Make sure you get there early for the best view as this is one thing not to be missed!
+The main display is on Calle Larios.
+Three times every evening, the crowds gather in Plaza de la Constitución to watch the breathtaking sound and light show.
+Make sure you get there early for the best view, as this is one thing not to be missed!

 by Greta from Greta’s Travels